-What If The Beneficiary of a Will Has Died?
+What If the Beneficiary of a Will Has Died?

-By , J.D.
+By , J.D. · UC Berkeley School of Law

-Understanding the Survivorship Requirements
+Understanding the Survivorship Requirement for Beneficiaries

-Many wills state that beneficiaries cannot inherit unless they live for a specific amount of time after the will-maker dies.
+Many wills state that beneficiaries cannot inherit unless they live for a specific amount of time after the will maker dies.
 This time is called a "survivorship period," and commonly ranges from about five to 60 days.
 For example, a will might say that "a beneficiary must survive me for 45 days to receive property under this will."

 • the residuary beneficiary named in the will